SBA Default Blog

 Not as far as your lender and the SBA are concerned.
 The whole reason they initially asked for your personal guarantee was because the business and business owners did couldn’t qualify on their own.
-Any lender in the world will expect you to honor a personal guarantee regardless of why you agreed to it at loan origination.
+Any lender in the world will expect you to honor a personal guarantee.
+Why you agreed to it at loan origination doesn’t matter.

 When I first took this loan, I pledged my home as collateral.
 My lender said the bank would release the lien after 12 months of on-time payments, but now they won’t.
 What gives?